 From the start his political career was controversial and highly divisive.
 Fans worshipped him for what they saw as his modern 'can-do' attitude and cheerful optimism.
 They readily forgave him his 'bunga bunga' sex parties and questionable jokes.
 Enemies railed against his hold over the country's media and claimed that he was in politics solely to protect himself from prosecution and safeguard his extensive business interests.

-It's now more than six years since he resigned as PM, and while he is still an influential figure in right-wing circles, his days as Italy's commander-in-chief are well and truly behind him.
+It's now more than seven years since he resigned as PM, and while he is still an influential figure in right-wing circles and flirts with running for European Parliament, his days as Italy's commander-in-chief are well and truly behind him.

 The First Tourists